Thursday, 31 December 2015

 Bittersweet

 Last night was the celebration of the safe completion of our Uganda trip, organised by the pupils and their parents.
-The ht's wife was unwell so I let James off the hook (he would have come with me but would have known hardly anyone) and offered the ht a lift.
-James set off happily to fetch himself a fish supper and to settle down to an evening of watching Chikdren in Need on television.
+George's wife was unwell and unable to attend, so I let James off the hook (he would have come with me but would have known hardly anyone) and offered George a lift.
+James set off happily to fetch himself a fish supper and to settle down to an evening of watching Children in Need on television.

-Not having been involved in the organisation of the evening, I had no idea what to expect.
+Not having been involved in the organisation, I had no idea what to expect.
 However it turned out to be a most excellent evening.

-But then came one more award for the ht and me, which was so amazing that I was actually in tears - the parents had ordered a framed picture for each of us with stick figure drawings of all sixteen of us, with our names underneath and decorated with buttons and sequins.
-At the bottom of the picture is the bible quotation of the Luwero Community "He who refreshes others shall himself be refreshed" it is absolutely beautiful and I will treasure it for the rest of my life.
+But then came one more award for George and me, which was so amazing that I was actually in tears - the parents had ordered a framed picture for each of us with stick figure drawings of all sixteen of us, with our names underneath and decorated with buttons and sequins.
+At the bottom of the picture is the bible quotation of the Luwero Community "He who refreshes others shall himself be refreshed."
+It is absolutely beautiful and I will treasure it for the rest of my life.

 Decisions, decisions